kat-lego/kat-lego.github.io/content/post/$1-dotnet-nvim.md

   This allows the command to accept multiple arguments
   2. We are using `vim.fn.expand '%:p:h'` to get the path for the current buffer.

-And with that we are able to run the dotnet command within nvim.
+And with that, we are able to run the dotnet command within nvim.

 ### Add completions
 We will now add a function that will handle the completions.
 We will now add a function that will